 Animated Graphics

-By the default, everything you plot using Plot or Graphics or Graphics3D can be dragged or panned or rotated.
-This behavior is controlled by the options and can be switched off if necessary.
-For example
+By default, everything you plot using Plot, Graphics, or Graphics3D can be dragged, panned, or rotated.
+This behavior is controlled by options and can be disabled if necessary.
+For example:

 .slide